 - Expository Preaching - We are passionate about preaching the Word of God in such a way as to glorify God by demonstrating our belief in the authority, infallibility, and sufficiency of the Scripture which is foundational and authoritative, and the primary means that the Holy Spirit uses to convict, comfort, challenge, and change us for salvation.

 - Baptist Theology - We believe, preach, and live our lives in light of the fact that the Bible clearly and abundantly reveals God as sovereign over all things, by His grace and for His glory.
 Cornerstone is a congregation of committed Christ followers who have embraced God's grace in salvation through Jesus Christ and strive to glorify God in all we do.
-We are a member of the Southern Baptist Convention, the Florida Baptist Convention, and the Emerald Coast Network of Churches.
+We are a member of the Southern Baptist Convention, the Florida Baptist Convention, and the Emerald Coast Church Network.
 We support and affirm the Baptist Faith and Message 2000.

 - Missional Living - We believe God has called all Christians to be missionaries wherever they live, work, and participate in society.
 We strive to be involved in missions, evangelism and ministry in northwest Florida and around the world.
 It is our goal to reproduce believers through evangelism and missions as well as churches through revitalization and church planting.